-A guide to creating custom components for pro-coders within the Betty Blocks platform.
+A guide to creating custom components for low-coders within the Betty Blocks platform.

 Requirements & tools

-Before you start working with the pro-code environment, let’s ensure you know the requirements.
-For creating pro-code components they are next:
+Before you start working in the low-code environment, let’s ensure you know the requirements.
+For creating low-code components they are as follows:

-Following this, let’s take a look at what kind of tools we will be using:
+Following this, let’s take a look at what kind of tools we’ll be using:

-1) The first requirement for creating a component set is Node.js as a custom component is a Node project.
-Go to http://nodejs.dev to download the latest version of Node.js.
+1) The first requirement for creating a component set is Node.js as a custom component is a Node-based project.
+Go to http://nodejs.dev to download the latest version.

-2) The following tool is an optional tool called Yarn.
-You can use this or NPM which is automatically installed when you install Node.js The link for download is here: https://classic.yarnpkg.com/lang/en/docs/install/
+2) The following tool is an optional tool called Yarn, a package manager.
+You can use this or NPM which is automatically installed when you install Node.js.
+Yarn on the other hand is quicker and more secure.
+The link for download is here: https://classic.yarnpkg.com/lang/en/docs/install/

-4) Lastly required tool is Betty Blocks CLI - the command line interface of our platform that is used while creating new component sets, setting up a local development environment, serving a component set to multiple people, and publishing a component set to the Block Store.
+4) Lastly is the Betty Blocks CLI - the command line interface of our platform used when creating new component sets, setting up local development environments, serving a component set to multiple people, and publishing a component set to the Block Store.

-In order to install the Betty Blocks CLI, open your command line tool - Command Prompt or Terminal (later in the text referred to as just “terminal”) and type in:
+In order to install the Betty Blocks CLI, open your command line tool - Command Prompt or Terminal (later in the text referred to as just “terminal”) and enter:

 npm install -g @betty-blocks/cli